COSC3020/fibonacci-invariants-isaiah-elston/README.md

 Since the Fibonacci Sequence is recursively defined, we can use similar logic to what we discussed in the lecture pertaining to **useful** invariants to discern one for this function.

 Recursion and induction go hand-in-hand in the fact that induction can very easily prove recursive definitions to be true.
-In inductive proofs, we need to establish an induction hypothesis in which we can assume to be true for the next smallest element.
+In inductive proofs, we need to establish an induction hypothesis that we can assume to be true for the next smallest element.
 Thus, a good invariant for any recursive function would be one that relates the ith iteration to the (i - 1)th iteration.
 In this case, we know that the current iteration will **always** be equal to the sum of the previous two iterations.
 Therefore, a good invariant could be:

 ```javascript
 //Invariant: n = (n - 1) + (n - 2) => arr[n] = arr[n - 1] + arr[n - 2]
 ```

-Where `n` represents the `n`th Fibonacci number.
-Since the `fib(n)` function populates an array with the elements of the Fibonacci sequence up to the `n`th Fibonacci number, it carries that `arr[n] = arr[n - 1] + arr[n - 2]`.
-This is useful because it enables us to use the properties of the Fibonacci Sequence to show how the `n`th element of the array can always be defined by the `(n - 1)`th and `(n - 2)`th elements of the array.
-Since we know that, we can use the invariant to be able to write `fib(n)` to work for any arbitrary `n`.

-Like with induction with it's induction-hypothesis, that invariant applies to every **recursive** case of the function.
-The base cases do not necessarily follow that invariant, but they also don't necessarily need to.
+The way I implemented the `fib(n)` function ensures that it will always return an array containing `n - 1` *(on a zero-based index)* elements.
+The invariant above is useful because it shows that the `n`th element of the array will **always** be defined by the previous two elements of the same array.
+Since the base cases will populate the first two elements with `0` and `1`, the `fib(n)` function can then **always** use `arr[n - 1]` and `arr[n - 2]` to continually define `arr[n]` by virtue of the invariant I specified above.
+Therefore, `fib(n)` can correctly output `arr[n]` **for any arbitrary recursive call** because it will **always** know the values of `arr[n - 2]` and `arr[n - 1]` during any `n`th iteration.